+Total community programme expenditure for FY2021 was US\$1.9 million, up from US\$1.1 million in FY2020.
 The reach of the programmes extends to assist the residents of the Barangay of Runruno and surrounding Barangays, the Municipality of Quezon and the Province of Nueva Vizcaya.

-During the COVID-19 crisis these programs have been adapted, with community support, to provide relief foods supplies to local communities/families particularly affected by the COVID-19 quarantine work restrictions.
-When available to commercial organisations, the Group plans to source COVID-19 vaccinations for the local communities as part of its community/social programmes.
+During the COVID-19 crisis these programs have been adapted, with community support, to provide relief foods supplies, and other general assistance, to local communities/families particularly affected by the COVID-19 quarantine work restrictions.
+Approximately US\$180,000 in COVID-19 related donations were made by the Group during the pandemic in FY2020 to neighbouring communities.